NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Model()
 ```
 `Model` groups data input, embeddings and dense network into an object with traning features.
-The construction of `Model` requires a `Solver` instance , a `DataReaderParams` instance, an `OptParamsPy` instance and a `ModelOversubscriberParams` instance (optional).
+The construction of `Model` requires a `Solver` instance , a `DataReaderParams` instance, an `OptParamsPy` instance and a `EmbeddingTrainingCacheParams` instance (optional).

 **Arguments**
 * `solver`: A hugectr.Solver object, the solver configuration for the model.